Pear-so/gcn/README.md

-# Graph Convolutional Networks  Semi-Supervised Classification with Graph Convolutional Networks
+# Semi-Supervised Classification with Graph Convolutional Networks

 This is a TensorFlow implementation of Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph, as described in our paper: